- Dates & Prices

 Private tours at standard prices for groups of min.
 5 are also possible on other dates by arrangement.
 Private tours for smaller groups also possible for additional supplement.

-Prices are in British Pounds.
-If you wish, you are also welcome to make your payment by in Euros.
-If this would be of interest, please let us know and we will be happy to provide prices.
+Prices are in British Pounds and Euros.
+If you wish, you are also welcome to make your payment in Norwegian Kronor (NOK) - please contact us for details.

-Husky Sledding Across the Finnmark Tundra is suitable both for adults and children aged 13 and over.
+Husky Sledding and Aurora in Northern Norway is suitable both for adults and children aged 13 and over.
 Depending on size and strength, children will either drive their own sled with own dogsled team or drive a sled connected to the guide's sled.
 Safety is of the highest priority and your guide will decide on the most appropriate option when you begin your tour.